stevenbenner/stevenbenner.com/src/content/posts/2010-05-17-ultimate-web-site-optimization-trick-data-uris.md

 Like any URI it starts with a protocol identifier, data.
 Just like http, ftp, mailto or gopher this tells the browser how to use the following information.

-The first piece the browser needs to know is the MIME type of the data you are including (e/g image/png or text/html).
+The first piece the browser needs to know is the <abbr title="Multipurpose Internet Mail Extensions">MIME</abbr> type of the data you are including (e/g `image/png` or `text/html`).
 Over normal HTTP transfers the server identifies the MIME type from the file extension and sends it back with the file in the response headers.
 Since we are not transferring the data through an HTTP connection there is no automatic MIME-type data, and we have to manually identify the type of data we are giving to the browser.

 Next is the charset identifier, which is exactly what it sounds like.
-If you are passing any kind of text document (e.g. plain text, html, xml) then you should tell the browser what kind of character encoding your are using for that text (e.g. UTF-8 or US-ASCII).
+If you are passing any kind of text document (e.g. plain text, HTML, XML) then you should tell the browser what kind of character encoding your are using for that text (e.g. UTF-8 or US-ASCII).

 And the last piece of possible meta data is the base64 keyword.
 This tells the browser that the following data is base64 encoded.

 All of this meta data is optional depending on the data you are embedding.
-If you are passing an image you won’t include the charset information, likewise if you’re passing a text document then your probably wont be encoding it and will omit the base64 keyword.
+If you are passing an image you won’t include the `charset` information, likewise if you’re passing a text document then your probably wont be encoding it and will omit the `base64` keyword.

 ### Useful examples